tyronyiu/Uni/MGT345/2019-02-04-continued.md

 increased profit, though problems can arise and overtime is not a sustainable method for filling vacancies, as employees will probably not normalise to overtime level work loads.

+#### Onshoring

+Describes the movement of jobs not to another country but lower cost american cities.
+The government may require onshore handling of certain sensible data such as financial, health or defense data.